simonwep/openvpn-pihole/README.md

 > Until [this issue](https://github.com/moby/moby/issues/32582) has been resolved I'll be using mounted host directories for the sake of simplicity.

-If you want to migrate settings, or your query-database you can now copy it into the corresponding folder in `/pihole` :)
+If you want to migrate settings or your query-database you can now copy it into the corresponding folder in `/pihole` :)
-The PiHole admin dashboard can only be reached through the vpn.
+The pihole admin dashboard can only be reached through the vpn.

 > If you're using a VPS make sure to open 1194/udp!